 Before investing in Reinvest24, you should take these into account.

 Reinvest24 is a rather new and small and untried platform.
-One of the main risks in this category is of platform default.
+One of the main risks in this category is the platform default.
 To minimize the investors’ risks, the investments are kept separately from Reinvest24’s assets.
 In the case of platform default, the investors’ funds are relatively protected.

 One other risk involving the platform is due to the website’s security.
-The website doesn’t use 2-factor authentication, and this makes investors accounts more un-secure.
+The website doesn’t use 2-factor authentication, and this makes investors' accounts more un-secure.

 Crowdfunding is a fairly unregulated domain in most of Europe.
 Any changes could affect existing platforms.
 This means Reinvest24 might find it hard to comply with the regulation changes and at the worst, they’ll have to suspend their activity.

 The entire real estate market could collapse, and your investments would become unsellable.
 We still remember 2008.
-Although rental properties bear less risk, as people still need to rent a home even during a crisis.
+Although rental properties bear less risk as people still need to rent a home even during a crisis.

 The returns might be lower than advertised.
 Properties might sell for a lot less than anticipated, cutting the advertised 14% earnings.
-Rental income might be lower than expected due to unforeseen events (lack of tenants, fire hazard, etc.).
+Rental income might be lower than expected due to unforeseen events (lack of tenants, fire hazards, etc.).

-Conclusions on Reinvest24
+Summary on Reinvest24

 Would I invest in it?
 I just did.
 A small part of my funds.
 Hopefully, it will pay off.

-The prospect of investing in the Baltics real estate is really enticing.
+The prospect of investing in the Baltics real estate is enticing.
 I like that the platform plans to hold long-term the rental properties it invests in.